odennav/terraform-aws-vpc-kubespray/README.md

 ## ![aws](https://github.com/odennav/terraform-k8s-aws_ec2/blob/main/icons-k8s-color/icons8-amazon-web-services-48.png)   AWS VPC 3-Tier Architecture with K8s Deployment    ![k8s](https://github.com/odennav/terraform-k8s-aws_ec2/blob/main/icons-k8s-color/icons8-kubernetes-48.png)

 This project deploys a 3-Tier Architecture on AWS using Terraform, creating a VPC with private, public,database subnets.
 Bastion, private and database EC2 instances created for VPC.
-NAT gateway created for private ec2 instances to communicate with the internet and elastic IPs are assigned for NAT gateways.No routes created from NAT gateway to database instances.
-Bash scripts used to automate deployment of kubernetes cluster to private ec2 instances using kubespray.
+NAT gateway created for private EC2 instances to communicate with the internet and elastic IPs are assigned for NAT gateways.
+No routes created from NAT gateway to database instances.
+Bash scripts used to automate deployment of kubernetes cluster to private EC2 instances using kubespray.

 ## Special Credits